michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 ---

 > **Update (22 October):**
-> The solution shown at the end of this page has an important edge-case issue that was pointed out on the [Arduino forums](http://forum.arduino.cc//index.php?topic=194603).
+> The solution shown here has an important edge-case issue that was pointed out on the [Arduino forums](http://forum.arduino.cc//index.php?topic=194603).
 > The follow-up post, [There's always an edge case](/arduino/2013/10/22/string-merging-pstr-percent-codes/), has an updated version.

 ******